 Inside a product with Bluetooth technology is a small computer chip.
 It contains Bluetooth radio and software that makes connections between devices.
 So when Bluetooth-enabled products like cell phones and headphones are next to each other.
 It helps you to talk on the phone or listen to music without it.

-How to connect wireless headsets
+How to connect wireless headphones

 First, make sure your base is plugging in and the headphone battery is fully charged.
 Make sure the headphones and television are close to each other.
 Turn on the headset.
 Go to Settings on your TV and turn on Bluetooth.
 Look for headphones under the Bluetooth device on your TV.
 And you should be able to listen to the television.

-Xbox 360 supports two types of wireless headphones.
+Xbox one supports two types of wireless headphones.
 It works with and without Bluetooth capabilities and then the second one with Bluetooth.
 Make sure your headset is full of charge, which you can plug in the unit.
 If your headsets are fully charged then, it will go to connect automatically every time.
 If it is not binding, first turn on your console and switch the headset to Bluetooth mode.

 Press the power button for a second until it turns green.
 Then you need to hear a start-up sound and press the connect button for two seconds when you listen to it.